logzio/logz-docs/_source/user-guide/kibana-mapping/wildcards.md

 Wildcard searches are extremely resource heavy, memory intensive, and slow to run.

 For your protection, **leading wildcards are disabled**.
 This means your searches cannot begin with a wildcard.
+For example, you can run a free text search for `string` but not for `*string`.
+Similarly, you can run a search with a `field:value` such as `key: something` but not `key: *string`.

 ### Workarounds and alternatives